 The new digital platform, which is set to revolutionise business operating models, is being used by over 35 companies across the globe and creating several jobs through both development of the tool and its freelance online marketplace.

-Backed by almost £3 million of private investment, Proteus may still be in its still in its infancy, but it has the potential to explode across the globe, hitting almost every industry.
+Backed by more than $7 million of private investment, Proteus may still be in its still in its infancy, but it has the potential to explode across the globe, hitting almost every industry.

 Once again, Colin, now in the role of CEO to a burgeoning tech company, is captain of another hugely successful venture.
 But what does it take to make it as a successful entrepreneur?

 It’s a bit like playing football.
 You either have the talent or you don’t.
 That talent then needs to be nurtured and developed but you need to have that to begin with.
 It’s the same with entrepreneurship.
 You can learn how to run a business, but being an entrepreneur, has to be in your make-up.